dobots/rofox/README.md

 ToDo:

+Instructions on how to launch stuff

-Gazebo simulation: friction values etc are to be tuned.
+Gazebo simulation: friction values etc to be tuned.